List of Ghostbusters characters: Vigo the Carpathian

 Vigo the Carpathian (full name: "Prince Vigo von Homburg Deutschendorf") (Wilhelm von Homburg) appears in the second film as the main antagonist.
-He was a sadistic, power-hungry 16th/17th century tyrant of Carpathia and the conquered country of Moldavia.
+He was a sadistic and power-hungry 16th/17th century tyrant of Carpathia and the conquered country of Moldavia.
 He describes himself as the "Scourge of Carpathia" and "the Sorrow of Moldavia."
 His unfortunate subjects gave him other titles: Vigo the Cruel, Vigo the Torturer, Vigo the Despised and Vigo the Unholy.
 During his time, he was as despotic as other notorious tyrants in history like Attila and Genghis Khan, and according to Leon Zundinger's article in the occult text Magicians, Martyrs and Madmen, that "Carpathia was in a constant state of turmoil" until he died.
 Peter Venkman (Bill Murray)—upon hearing all these unflattering titles—cynically commented, "Wasn't he also 'Vigo the Butch?

-Born in 1505, Vigo was a warlock skilled in black magic, enabling him with an unnaturally long life span.
+Born in 1505, Vigo was a warlock skilled in black magic, granting him an unnaturally long life span.
 It came to an equally unnatural end when in the year 1610, he was "poisoned, stabbed, shot, hung, stretched, disemboweled, drawn and quartered."
 In spite of all that, as Ray Stantz (Dan Aykroyd) notes about Vigo, "just before his head died, his last words were, 'Death is but a Door; Time is but a Window...
 I'll be back!
 Vigo was based on Vlad the Impaler (the inspiration for Dracula by Bram Stoker), and in part on Grigori Rasputin, who also survived several attempts on his life.